• Home

 The Gold Single cabin is roughly the same size as a Business Class suite on an international long-haul flight.
 The Gold single cabin features a comfortable lounge chair that converts into a single bed at night and a larger shared bathroom facility.

-Click here to see a full 360° view of a Gold Class single cabin (please note; at the time of writing some of the photos on The Ghan website had not yet been updated to reflect the new refurbishment).
+Click here to read more about the Gold Class single cabin (please note; at the time of writing some of the photos on The Ghan website had not yet been updated to reflect the new refurbishment).

 Gold Twin Cabin